tbored/tbored/README.md

-# Hi, im __tbored__
+# Hi, I'm __tbored__

-I do some coding from time to time, but usually i dont put it on GitHub.
+I do some coding from time to time, but usually I don't put it on GitHub.

-Im from Germany, wich is known for its terrible WiFi.
+I'm from Germany, which is known for its terrible WiFi.

 \
 I already know: